Saudia: Sponsorships

-Saudia was main sponsor of the 2018 and 2019 Diriyah ePrix.
+Saudia was the main sponsor of the 2018 and 2019 Diriyah ePrix.
 They are the official airline of Formula E, with one of their planes, a Boeing 777-300ER, painted in a special livery featuring an eagle head with the Spark SRT05e Gen2 car behind it.

 In November 2022, Newcastle United announced Saudia as the club’s official tour airline partner.

 In March 2023, Aston Martin F1 Team announced Saudia as the team's official global airline partner in a multi-year deal.

 Destinations

-Saudia operates to 102 destinations as of October 2022.
-Saudia's plan is to reach 250 destinations by 2030.
+Saudia operates to 148 destinations as of September 2025.
+The airline plans to reach 250 destinations by 2030.